-After hours of difficult labor at a midwife facility, the mother was transferred to Bellevue Medical Center, where no doctors examined her before administering a drug that sped up contractions.
+After hours of painful labor at a midwife facility, the mother was transferred to Bellevue Medical Center, where no doctors examined her before administering a drug that sped up contractions.
 The baby was positioned abnormally and became stuck in the womb.

 The young girl, two at the time of the settlement agreement, cannot talk or walk and has vision problems.
-The claim for compensation that her mother made will help cover the costs of her lifelong care.
+Her mother’s claim for compensation will help cover the costs of her lifelong car

 If you believe that your doctor or other caregiver made an error that directly led to the brain damage, you owe it to your child to take this case to a lawyer and to seek the justice and compensation you deserve.